MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/introduction.md

 The components shipped to a MAKES subscription include:

-- *MAKES Web Host Application* - This is the REST API web application that interacts with the MAKES index and grammar.
+- *Web Host Application* - This is the REST API web application that interacts with the MAKES index and grammar.

-- *MAKES VM Image* - A virtual machine image that is configured to support the MAKES web host application.

-- *MAKES Indexes* - Binary index files built from MAG that support the [Knowledge Exploration Service (KES)](#knowledge-exploration-service).
+- *Indexes* - Binary index files built from MAG that support the [Knowledge Exploration Service (KES)](#knowledge-exploration-service).

 - *Language model* - A binary grammar file built to support academic related queries using [KES](#knowledge-exploration-service).
 The grammar file is a SRGS based language model to support the natural language query processing provided by the MAKES Interpret method.